theNewDynamic/oregonsadventurecoast.com/content/adventure/birding.md

     Rugged and largely undeveloped, this area of the Oregon Coast lures birders to view wildlife seldom encountered!
 Plan your trip for birding and wildlife viewing today.
-  title: Trips to the Oregon Coast - Birding/Wildlife | Oregon's Adventure Coast
+  title: Trips to the Oregon Coast - Birding/Wildlife
 ---
 ![Oyster Catcher on the Beach](/img/bandon_oystercatcher.jpg)